 Dental Implants aren’t a new-age discovery.
 Dentistry and dental implants have been around for thousands of years, just not in the way they are now.
-Throughout the years, many civilizations have tried to recreate teeth using a number of ideas.
-From creating dentures to actually implanting an object into the jawbone, we will reveal several inventions that have come to surface throughout the years.
+That is why it is essential to know the dental implant history.
+Many civilizations have tried to recreate teeth over the years using several ideas.
+From creating dentures to implanting an object into the jawbone, we will reveal several inventions that have come to the surface throughout the years.

 A brief timeline:

 Ancient Egyptians used gold wire to help stabilize loose teeth.
 They were even known for carving seashells and then hammering the seashells into people’s gums to replace teeth.
 Also, they would use bones from animals and even ivory from elephant tusks to replace missing teeth.

 In ancient China, they would carve small pegs made from bamboo to replace teeth.

 An Egyptian king had copper pegs placed into his jawbone.
 As a side note, we can’t determine if he completed the procedure while he was still alive or not.

 The Etruscans used gold bands to fix their teeth, while the Phoenicians used gold wires for stabilization.